Announcing Stack Lint Extra Deps

 the new resolver’s Stackage page, checking against Hackage, and possibly

-tags.
-With any reasonably-sized list of extra-deps
+browsing git tags.
+With any reasonably-sized list of extra-deps this takes

 ages.